 “Introducing randomness has now become part of our daily practice.”

-‘It’s a toothbrush’ Jonty exclaims as the creative kids pass around a non distinct stick.
+‘It’s a toothbrush’ Jonty exclaims as the kids pass around a non distinct stick.
 They are playing a game of seeing how many things a single object can become.
 As the game progresses the interpretations become more unique.
 The children are drawing on past experiences to conjure up their answer and with each round their wonderful brain is searching for more connections.

 “These are the same skills that are coveted by the most innovative people and companies.”